 So, it’s been a little while since I posted an awesome CBD based recipe using my favourite brand Truth Naturals and their awesome organic full spectrum oils because I’ve been super busy with things like shaving my head for charity and being nominated for the Health Blog Awards 2019 (I know, I know!).
 But, I’m back baby and with an absolutely scrummy recipe that’s perfect for drizzling over ice cream in the summer – my CBD Salted Caramel Sauce.
 If ice cream isn’t your thang then dip apple slices into it, eat it straight from the jar, pour it over freshly baked brownies… most of all though just enjoy how absolutely dreamy it is!

-This smooth and creamy CBD Salted Caramel Sauce is delicious for drizzled over desserts and fruit, plus it’s great for treating pain, anxiety, and insomnia!
+This smooth and creamy CBD Salted Caramel Sauce is delicious drizzled over desserts, ice cream, and fresh fruit.
+Plus it’s great for treating pain, anxiety, and insomnia!

 DISCLAIMER: Please note, I am a Truth Naturals affiliate and was sent some wonderful goodies to create delicious recipes with.
 All opinions are my own and 100% honest.
 For more info scroll to the bottom of this post.